chinhippy/liri-node-app/README.md

 The following screenshots will show how the commands work.

-This is what it looks like when LIRI is asked to 'concert-this'
+This is what it looks like when LIRI is asked to 'concert-this'.

 ![image](https://user-images.githubusercontent.com/34128946/50048815-bd282880-009a-11e9-8cc9-cb464b776fe0.png)